astoeckel/phd_thesis/README.md

 ## License

+* **Thesis**
 The thesis *as a whole* is licensed under the [Creative Commons Attribution-NoDerivatives 4.0 International license](http://creativecommons.org/licenses/by-nd/4.0/).
 You may copy and distribute the thesis as it is, but you are not allowed to redistribute derivate works.

+* **Figures**
-All *figures and illustrations* are licensed under the [Creative Commons  Attribution 4.0 International](http://creativecommons.org/licenses/by/4.0/).
+All *figures and illustrations* are licensed under the [Creative Commons  Attribution 4.0 International](http://creativecommons.org/licenses/by/4.0/) license.
+You may copy, modify, and redistribute these figures, as long as you clearly reference this thesis as a source.